shakes76/PatternFlow/recognition/45808140_VQVAE/README.md

 can be slightly larger show high level models and describe a little can assume AI background

 Pull request pretty much straightforward list whats in each file medium sized 2 sentences ish

+<p>With this project we wanting generate new samples of brain images using VQVAE to create discrete latent codebooks for which we will then feed into a PixelCNN model to create the new images.
+We will use the ADNI dataset to train the VQVAE model to successfully encode and decode images with at least >0.6 SSIM.
+The model uses Vector-Quantisation (VQ) layer to learn the embedding space with L2-norm distances.
+Then we feed the resulting codebooks to train a PixelCNN model to generate new codebooks which will hopefully decode into new brains.
+It achieves this by taking the probability distribution of prior examples to learn the probability distribution of new samples.
+The output of this is used as a probability distribution from which new pixel values will be sampled to generate the desired image.</p>